5 Epoch 5: Rock Ready

 What’s the difference between low-range gears and underdrive gears?

 Both slow the truck down.
-Underdrive gears (Epoch 3) compensate for larger tires.
-Low-range gears (this epoch) go even slower for technical climbing.
-They stack—with both installed, you get maximum crawling torque.
+Underdrive gears compensate for larger tires or provide crawl speed.
+Low-range gears go even slower for technical climbing.
+They can stack—but with the 40.3:1 gears already in the Epoch 2 transmission, additional reduction may be unnecessary.

 Do I need all the skid plates?